 - Juices are high in sugar and can actually draw water out from parts of the body, which is not the best way to hydrate muscles.

 Nutrition is just as important as hydration.
 If your child doesn’t have the fuel they need to sustain the level of energy necessary to practice, their body will eventually start to shut down.
-Back-to-school is a great time to reset some nutrition routines.
+There are even some foods that can be consumed as a pre-activity snack that contain water like strawberries, cantaloupe and watermelon.
 Read these tips for simple ways to think about nutrition.